brendanwelzien/reading-notes201/class-01.md

 <body> </body> | everything in this element is shown inside main browser
 <head> </head> | before body element, contains about and <title>
 <title> </title> | included with <head>

+* structuring the website
+- you can use the  h1 - h6 commands to indicate the importance of the words such as into headings (this describes the webpage)

 ## HTML Chapter 8: “Extra Markup” (p.176-199)
 * due to several versions of html, each web page should start with (!DOCTYPE html>) to tell the browser which version to use